Siyamamkela-Bodla/submit_project/README.md

 ## Project Structure

-- `database.py`: Contains the `Database` class responsible for database interactions.
-- `email_service.py`: Contains the `EmailService` class responsible for sending email notifications.
-- `main.py`: Contains the main logic of the application, including user authentication and handling user inputs.
+- `app.py`: Main Flask application file.
+- `templates/`: HTML templates for rendering web pages.
+- `static/`: Static files (CSS, JavaScript, images) for the frontend.
+- `database.py`: Database management functions.
+- `email_handler.py`: For handling emails.

 ## Dependencies

 This project relies on the following Python packages:
 - `sqlite3`: Standard library module for SQLite database interaction.
-- `smtplib`: Standard library module for sending emails via SMTP.
+- `sendGrid`: Standard library module for sending emails via sendgrid.
-- `email`: Standard library module for composing email messages.
-- `email.mime.text`: Standard library module for creating MIME text parts for email messages.
-- `email.mime.multipart`: Standard library module for creating MIME multipart messages for email messages.

 These dependencies are included in the Python standard library and do not require separate installation.